Amira31/Rice-Mutational-Study/01_Manual.md

 * `TruSeq3-PE-2.fa` Illumina adapter sequences to remove
 *  `LEADING:3` Removes bases with quality < 3 from the start of the read (5')
 *  `TRAILING:3` Removes bases with quality < 3 from the end of the read (3')
 *  `SLIDINGWINDOW:4:15` Sliding window of a size of 4 bases.
-The window slides from 5' to 3' and removes reads that have an average quality < 15.
+The window slides from 5' to 3' and removes reads that have an average quality belows 15.
 *  `MINLEN:75` Removes reads that are < 75 bases

 **2. Quality check** `bash`